MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

 0. Prep (5 mins)
   1. Mic
   2. Make sure students have paper and pen/pencil.
 (Write on board beforehand.)
+  3. Write agenda on board with three types of problems (Interview, Pair, Design)

 3. Good ol’ fashioned Interview (10 min)
   1. Overview.
 (1 min)
+    2. Example questions (2 mins):
+      a.
+What is the advantage of jQuery over raw javascript?
+      b.
+Compare ES5 to ES6, what are the major changes?
+      c.
+Why is it bad to store plaintext passwords in the database?
   2. Tips (3 mins):
     a.
 Demonstrate what you know
     b.
 Admit what you don't know (circle of competence).